tc39/notes/es7/2016-09/sept-28.md

 YK: I'm concerned about compatibility with __filename__ and __dirname__

-BF: Although the spec would allow it, we will not modify the absolute URLs.
+BFS: Although the spec would allow it, we will not modify the absolute URLs.
 The main thing we would need is import.url; we may want another path for CJS metadata, but no other properties shared between environments.

 DH: I'm skeptical